apioo/psx/doc/getting_started/schema.rst

 The easiest way to provide these informations for our API endpoint is to use a RAML file.
 RAML (http://raml.org/) is a general specification to describe an API endpoint.
-In the following a sample API with their fitting RAML specification.
+In the following a sample API with the fitting RAML specification.
 You can copy this example and play with the API to test the behaviour.

 .. code-block:: php